-The summer of 2020 provided many challenges.
+The summer of 2020 provided many challenges given COVID-19.
 For 9 undergraduate students across the United States, the summer also provided a research experience in autonomous driving and its many applications.
 In spite of the many challenges posed by the pandemic with respect to travel, networking, and person-to-person meetings, these undergraduate researchers showed tremendous resilience and perseverance in working on projects remotely and communicating largely through video conferencing and workspace text apps.

 For more information on the topics and contributions of the four teams of researchers, please visit http://catvehicle.arizona.edu/cat-vehicle-2020 for a listing of their projects, and also links to individual videos they produced about their research experience.